ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **7.** How do we know if we have a successful blockchain network up and running?
 I\'m glad you asked!
 We will see messages flooding the `Output` panel.
-We will want to see a message that resembles the one below:
+We will want to see a message that resembles the one below

     [2/20/2019 7:26:54 PM] [INFO] 2019-02-21 00:26:34.756 UTC [cli.common] readBlock -> INFO 002 Received block: 0
     [2/20/2019 7:26:54 PM] [INFO] 2019-02-21 00:26:34.930 UTC [channelCmd] InitCmdFactory -> INFO 001 Endorser and orderer connections initialized